Architectures - Feature Slices

 • This way feature with a partial view of the DB-model, could not update it

-Module / Project references
+Module / Project References

 image module references